nopeless/dead-easy-json/README.md

  - Even if there is a `writeInterval` the variable is immediately accessible.
 Its just written in memory before disk

- - The reader will rewrite the file when initially loaded if it was an invalid read ex) ``.
-For example, a blank file will be {} apon constructing the object.
+ - The reader will rewrite the file when initially loaded if it is a blank file ex) `""`.
+If it is a blank, the file be `defaultObj` or `{}` apon constructing the proxy.
 This is done SYNCHRONOUSLY

  - Setting the `.file` to a new object will invoke another proxy.
-This will ALWAYS rewrite the file synchronously (note: this was a design choice because it just feels weird) (must be like `myObj.file = {}` not `file = {}` <- this will not invoke the new proxy)
+This will ALWAYS rewrite the file synchronously (note: this was an elaborate design choice ) (must be like `myObj.file = {}` not `file = {}` <- this will not invoke the new proxy)

  - Watch writes to the json variable.
-This also resets the write timer which will cancel all pending operations.
-This seemed like a better idea than to deal with object merge conflicts
+This will not reset the write timer

 ## Donations
 Has this project reduced 20 minutes of your dev time?